A recent report published in the Straits Times showed that 1 in 3 Singaporeans have snoring problems and Obstructive Sleep Apnea (OSA).

 These oral devices also have an issue with patient usage (compliance) because the lower jaw is held forward at night, which causes it to feel strain.

-How to find the best CPAP machine for yourself?
+How can you find the best CPAP machine for yourself?

 Here are some tips that I give to my patients: